top of page

 Here’s how I can help:

-• Optimising service design: developing and refining service design at an operational and management level through a series of training workshops which centre access and inclusion.
+• Enhancing service design: developing and refining service design at an operational and management level through a series of training workshops which centre access and inclusion.

 • Strengthening leadership & governance: supporting the development of robust leadership and governance structures through "critical friend" conversations on topics ranging from leadership styles, workforce wellbeing, ethical commissioning, navigating the policy & practice landscape, and meaningful participation.

-• Applying research to practice: conducting research which aims to honour multiple perspectives (as opposed to uncritically using Eurocentric systems of knowledge production), privilege the local community (i.e. is rooted in the community it pledges to serve), and bridge theory and practice so the research can be implemented straight away.
+• Applying research to practice: conducting research which aims to: honour multiple perspectives (as opposed to using Eurocentric systems of knowledge production uncritically); privilege the local community (i.e. is rooted in the community it pledges to serve); and bridge theory and practice so the research can be implemented straight away.

 Outputs might include: